A Cozmoslabs Product

 Redirect after a manual payment

-This will redirect the user to a page with payment information in case he selects the Manual/Offline payment gateway.
-You have to enter the full URL of the page, to which you want to redirect the users.
+This will redirect the user to a page with payment information in case they select the Manual/Offline payment gateway.
+You have to enter the full URL of the page to which you want to redirect the users.

 Apply sign-up fees to Upgrades and Downgrades

-By default, a user will not be charged when you have a subscription plan with a sign-up fee if he is already subscribed to a subscription and he upgrades/downgrades the subscription plan.
-With this option, the user will be charged a sign-up fee when he upgrades/downgrades his subscription plan.
+By default, a user will not be charged when you have a subscription plan with a sign-up fee if he is already subscribed to a subscription and they upgrade/downgrade the subscription plan.
+With this option, the user will be charged a sign-up fee when they upgrade/downgrade their subscription plan.

 The Ultimate Membership Bundle